How to Get Cast on ‘House of the Dragon’

 • Gavin Spokes and Lord Lyonel Strong

-Who is the casting director for “House of the Dragon”?
+Who’s the casting director for “House of the Dragon”?

-“I know that I want to do it when it’s something that I would want to watch,” she said.
+“I know that I want to do [a project] when it’s something that I would want to watch,” she said.
 “I think a big mistake is casting something that I have no desire to watch, because that’s sort of pointless.
 I still see casting directors as hugely creative.
 We look at scripts in a way that actors look at scripts, which is: What can I do to make this come alive?
 What can I do to improve it, or what about me and my knowledge [can I] lend to this piece and these people to make this into something that everybody wants to watch?”

 How does the casting process work for “House of the Dragon”?

-James told Backstage, “When people don’t get the job, nine times out of 10, it’s never because they’ve done anything wrong.
-It’s just usually not quite what the director has in mind, or they’ve met somebody else that they think would suit better.”
-Here are some do’s and don’ts from the CD:
+“When people don’t get the job, nine times out of 10, it’s never because they’ve done anything wrong,” James told us.
+“It’s just usually not quite what the director has in mind, or they’ve met somebody else that they think would suit better.”
+Here are the CD’s major do’s and don’ts.

-• Don’t grouse about your personal life during your audition.
-James says that actors “shouldn’t complain about their children keeping them up all night or complain about how they got stuck on a trip,” because they are “draining the energy in the room” and limiting the time they have to showcase their talents.
 “My favorite actors are the ones who go, ‘Can we just do it?’
-Because it’s only ever about the scene, the role,” she added.
-“It’s lovely to have a nice chat and all of that, but it’s all the process in the pudding.
-We need to see what you’re going to do with it.
+Because it’s only ever about the scene and the role.
+It’s lovely to have a nice chat and all of that, but it’s all the process in the pudding.
+We need to see what you’re going to do with [your audition].
 I always advise that, no matter how tired you are, just zip it.
-You don’t want to know about how tired we are.
-I think it’s unprofessional to be like that.
-Also, if you don’t like something or if you haven’t read it, don’t turn up.
-I’ve had actors coming in and going, ‘Oh, I’m sorry.
-I haven’t had time to read it.’
-Well, then this is a complete waste of time.”
+You don’t want to know about how tired we are.”

-• Do make firm decisions and commit.
-James wants actors to recognize that they “get back what [they] put in” during an audition.
-Therefore, nothing begets nothing.
-“I always say to actors: Make a decision about the character,” she noted.
-“It doesn’t matter if it’s wrong….
-Because when you come into the room, you bring that into the room, and then the director will step forward and go, ‘OK, great.
+• Do commit to your choices.
+“Make a decision about the character.
+It doesn’t matter if it’s wrong…because when you come into the room, you bring that into the room, and then the director will step forward and go, ‘OK, great.
 I love that.
 Let’s do it again,’ and then they very politely direct them in a completely different way.
-“Don’t go into a room expecting the director to answer your question, because they haven’t got time,” she continued.
-“Decide that [the character was] unloved as a child or that they were spoiled as hell as a child—whatever it is.
-You don’t have to tell us.
-Just make that decision.
-It always shows.”

 Check out Backstage’s TV audition listings!